Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 **[Cost of running a business ➞](/guides/start-a-business-in-germany#cost-of-running-a-business)**

 You also need savings to get started.
 If you need a [residence permit](/glossary/Aufenthaltstitel) to freelance in Germany, you can't work before you get the permit.
-Applying for a freelance visa can take *months*, and you need enough savings to wait.
+[It can take months](/tools/residence-permit-feedback) to get a freelance visa, and you need enough savings to wait.
 If you don't have enough savings, [apply for the residence permit in your home country](/guides/freelance-visa#how-to-apply-in-your-country), and move to Germany after you get the permit.
 It's cheaper and safer.

 ### Business registration